 Filling Sequence for parts and schedules

-The Income Tax Department advises assesses to follow the sequence mentioned below while filling out the income tax return
+The Income Tax Department advises assessees to follow the sequence mentioned below while filling out the income tax return form:

-This return form can be filed with the Income Tax Department in the following ways:
+This form can be filed with the Income Tax Department using the methods listed below:

-No attachments or documents including TDS certificate need to be attached with ITR-3 while sending it.
+- No attachments or documents including TDS need to be submitted along with the form ITR-3